 For the dough:

-- In a bowl, place the whole wheat flour with the salt.
+- In a bowl, place the whole wheat flour with salt.

-- Add the cold water and the tablespoons of sunflower oil.
+- Add the cold water and the tablespoons of cooking oil.

 - Form a dough joining all the ingredients without kneading.
-Wrap in plastic kitchen film and let rest in the fridge for 30 minutes.
+Wrap in plastic kitchen wrap and leave to rest in the refrigerator for 30 minutes.

 - Sauté the diced onions and bell pepper in a frying pan with a little oil and a pinch of salt for a few minutes.
 Add minced garlic and stir.